 Geophysical investigations were not considered necessary for characterization of the site geology.
 Monitoring programs, which typically include instrumentation and/or observations for changes in groundwater, surface water flows, slope stability, subsidence, and similar conditions, are not known to exist and were not considered applicable for the scope of this report.

 3.3 Previous Studies and Field Investigation

-Reports of previous geotechnical engineering/geologic investigations for this site were not available for our review.
+Reports of previous geotechnical engineering/geologic investigations for this site were available for our review and are listed below.